thotamohan/Hybrid-Recommendation-Engine/README.md

 ## **Result:**

-This recommendation engine predicted user rating on certain business with an rmse of 1.17269 on test dataset and 1.17078 on blind dataset.
+This recommendation engine predicted user ratings on certain business with an rmse of 1.17269 on test dataset and 1.17078 on blind dataset.